 Injection sites and needle sizes

-The injection site depends on your child’s age.
+The injection site depends on your child's age.
 The size of the needle also influences the location of the injection site.
-The size of the needle depends on the weight of your child and the type of drug he is taking.
+The size of the needle depends on the weight of your child and the type of drug they are taking.

 The length of the needle is ________.

 The needle gauge number is _______.

 If the injection you are giving is more than 1 mL in volume, check with your health care provider about which location is appropriate for your child.

 For newborns, the IM injection site is the front outer side of the thigh.
 To inject into the thigh, the needle length must be 16 mm.
 Use a 23 to 25 gauge needle.

 For infants, the IM injection site is the front outer side of the thigh.
 Do not use the inner thigh or back of the thigh.
 Divide the thigh into thirds; the injection site is in the middle third section.

 To inject into the site, the needles must be 16mm to 22mm long.
 Use a 22 to 25 gauge needle.
 Your baby's doctor may give you a longer needle depending on the size of your child.
 The needle must be long enough so that it will reach deep into the muscle.
 It should reach pass the tissue just above the muscle, which is the subcutaneous (SC) tissue.
 This helps to reduce irritation to the subcutaneous tissue which can cause pain associated with IM injections.